PadmanabhanSaravanan/AmazonWebService/README.md

 * To limit the scope by tag, choose Add tag, and enter the tag key and value.

-* For more information about object name prefixes, see [Creating object key names](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html).
-For more information about object tags, see [Categorizing your storage using tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

 To apply this lifecycle rule to all objects in the bucket, choose This rule applies to all objects in the bucket, and choose I acknowledge that this rule applies to all objects in the bucket.

 ![image lifecycle](image/lifecycle2.PNG)

-**6.** To filter a rule by object size, you can check Specify minimum object size, Specify maximum object size, or both options.
+**Step6.** To filter a rule by object size, you can check Specify minimum object size, Specify maximum object size, or both options.

 * When you're specifying a minimum object size or maximum object size, the value must be larger than 0 bytes and up to 5TB.
 You can specify this value in bytes, KB, MB, or GB.